 In-hospital cardiac arrest: Mechanical chest compression devices may improve patient outcome

-cardiac arrest.
-This study published on Resuscitation confirm an association between use of mechanical chest compression device and improved hospital survival and short-term survival.
+This study published on Resuscitation confirm an association between use of mechanical chest compression devices and improved hospital survival and short-term survival.
 But overall evidence quality in relation to all outcomes was very low.

 Authors also found evidence of improved short-term survival and improved physiological outcomes when a mechanical device was used.
 However, no study included data on survival with good neurological outcome and evidence quality for each outcome was very low.

 This review suggests a potential role for mechanical chest compression devices for in-hospital cardiac arrest, but there is an urgent need for high-quality research, particularly adequately powered randomised trials, to further examine this role.PIIS0300957216001192